Bill & Ted's Bogus Journey: Cast

 Progressive rock/metal band Primus appear as themselves during Battle of the Bands, performing "Tommy the Cat".
 Musician Jim Martin, at the time the lead guitarist of Faith No More, also appears as himself, introduced by Rufus as "Sir James Martin, head of the Faith No More Spiritual and Theological Center."
 Candace and Lauren Mead portray "Little Bill" Logan and "Little Ted" Preston; in Bill & Ted Face the Music, the characters are revealed to be girls, whose full names are Billie Logan and Thea Preston.

 Sadler had been drawn to the role of Death as at the time, he had been cast as a serious villain in numerous films, but had wanted to return to doing comedy as he had done earlier in the Broadway production of Biloxi Blues.
-Having enjoyed Bill & Ted's Excellent Adventure, he thought the idea of Death as a villain in a comedic film would be a good role for him, auditioning via tape using an accent from Czechoslovakian actor Jan Tříska with whom he had co-performed in an earlier stage production.
+Having enjoyed Bill & Ted's Excellent Adventure, he thought the idea of Death as a villain in a comedic film would be a good role for him, auditioning via tape using an accent from Czechoslovak actor Jan Tříska with whom he had co-performed in an earlier stage production.
 When he was called in to audition in person, they had asked him to come in aged makeup; Sadler contacted Scott Eddo, the makeup supervisor for Die Hard 2, to make him look authentically old, which Sadler believed helped get him the role, along with the humor he injected into the audition.
 Sadler said that in the film, nearly everything Death does was written into the script, outside of the same accent that he used from his audition forward.

 The name "Station" was the result of a leftover editing typo, according to the movie's writers Chris Matheson and Ed Solomon.
 They had cut a scene from the script, labeled "INT.
 POLICE STATION" but had left the "STATION" part dangling, and as they were overtired at the time, found that saying "Station" in a "[tiny] Martian voice" was hilarious, and the name stuck.